The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 \subsubsection{Failed SNe?}

 On the other hand, the failed SN progenitor model could explain why LFBOTs have a stronger metallicity dependence than CCSNe, but weaker than SLSNe-I and LGRBs.
-In this scenario, a massive star (possibly a blue supergiant; \citealt{margutti2019}) collapses into a BH after neutrino-induced mass loss and accretes the remaining stellar material, creating luminous emission \citep{lovegrove2017,qlc2019,antoni2022} .
+In this scenario, a massive star (possibly a blue supergiant; \citealt{margutti2019}) collapses directly into a BH after neutrino-induced mass loss, failing to produce a SN, and accretes the remaining stellar material.
+This accretion creates luminous emission \citep{lovegrove2017,qlc2019,antoni2022}, which may be similar to that of LFBOTs. \citet{chrimes2026} further showed that this model can reproduce the long-lived UV emission observed for AT2018cow.
 It is thought that high angular momentum of the progenitor star is crucial in forming the accretion disk, although this has been debated \citep{qlc2019}.
 Metallicity is thought to play a large role in the intrinsic angular momentum of stars, since at higher metallicity, stars will lose angular momentum due to mass loss from metal-driven winds \citep{heger2003}.
 There is indeed observational support for this, as metal-driven mass loss likely leads to the formation of more stripped-envelope SNe Ibc, which are found in more metal-rich hosts than SNe II \citep{prieto2008, anderson2010, modjaz2011, kelly2012, galbany2016, schulze2021, qin2024}.
 Thus, we would expect failed SN to preferentially occur in lower metallicity environments than at least SNe Ibc, which we do find for LFBOTs.